jplandry-fork/monkey365/README.md

 # Introduction

-Monkey365 is a collector-based PowerShell module used to review the security posture of cloud environments.
+Monkey365 is a collector-based PowerShell security assessment framework distributed as a self-contained module that helps assess the security posture of cloud environments.
 It scans Microsoft 365, Azure, and Microsoft Entra ID for potential security issues, configuration weaknesses, and deviations from security best practices.

-The framework provides recommendations to help organizations strengthen their cloud security posture and improve compliance readiness.
+The framework provides recommendations to help organizations strengthen cloud security posture and improve compliance readiness.

 ---